mincrmatt12/MSign/stm/README.md

 | `0x00` | OK |
 | `0x01` | Time is still being retrieved, try again in a bit |

+### Heap stats

+The `QUERY_FREE_HEAP` command returns a few constants about the data heap:

+- the total size of the heap
+- the amount of space free in the heap (as in, how much space can be allocated to new blocks without having to clear anything)

+as two 16-bit values in that order.

 ### Other commands

 When either device sends the `RESET` command, both devices should reset.
 Usually sent by the ESP upon grabbing new configuration -- but the STM can also send it in rare cases.